New medical devices regulations

 Changed risk classification of in vitro diagnostic medical devices

-The risk classification for in vitro diagnostic medical devices will affect:
+The risk classification for IVDs will impact the following:

-• the requirements for clinical investigation and clinical evidence,
+Requirements for clinical investigations and clinical evidence

-Factsheets on the regulation for
+Fact sheets on the regulation for (in Danish):

 Medical devices and in vitro diagnostic medical devices are becoming ever more sophisticated and innovative.
 Existing rules date back to the 1990s and have not kept pace with scientific and technical developments in the healthcare sector.